Skip to Content

 Extracting the Network

-The Network extraction button from the report displays network extraction tool.
-This tool allows building a network from any structure depending on arcs frequency thresholds.
+The Network extraction button from the report displays the network extraction tool.
+This tool allows building a network from any structure depending on arc frequency thresholds.